-To apply for a Home Depot credit card, you can fill out an application on the Home Depot website or in any Home Depot store.
+To apply for a Home Depot® Credit Card, you can fill out an application on the Home Depot website or in any Home Depot store.
 You will need to provide personal information, such as contact info and your Social Security number.
-Once you submit your application, you’ll generally get an instant decision.
+Once you submit your application, you’ll generally get an instant decision, but some applications can take up to 10 business days to be reviewed.
+Unfortunately, you won’t be able to apply by phone.

 Scroll down to the credit card you want to apply for.
-There’s a Consumer card, a Project Loan card, and 2 Commercial card options.
+Aside from the Consumer Home Depot® Credit Card, there’s a Project Loan card, and 2 Commercial card options.

 Click the “Apply Now” link above the credit card you wish to apply for.
 This will send you to the credit card application on the Citibank website.